Card-Forge/forge/README.txt

 5) The /res/quest/data folder contains your questData files.
 These files include all of the information for your current quests.
 You will not be able to continue your quests in a newer version of Forge unless you copy over the your quest data files.
 These files have a ".dat" extension.
 You can now have multiple ongoing quests at the same time.

-6) The Forge root folder contains a preference file named "forge.preferences" and you should also move a copy of this file over to the newer version.
+6) The Forge /res/preferences/ folder contains the preference files named "forge.preferences" and "editor.preferences".
+You should also move a copy of these files over to the newer version.
+The /res/preferences/ folder was added to version 1.2.8.

 7) The /res/layouts/ folder contains a file named "match_preferred.xml".
 This file contains information that forge uses when setting the layout for the battlefield display.